haskell-perf/graphs/results/TIME-creation.md

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Containers was 59.75 times faster than Fgl
+ * Containers was 61.17 times faster than Hash-Graph
- * Hash-Graph was 1.05 times faster than Fgl
+ * Fgl was 1.05 times faster than Hash-Graph

 ## topSort